tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-COMPLIANT if at least one term needed to determine the taxon of the entity exists and is NOT EMPTY; otherwise NOT_COMPLIANT
+COMPLIANT if at least one term needed to determine the taxon of the entity exists and is bdq:NotEmpty; otherwise NOT_COMPLIANT

 ### Information Elements